robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

 The BASIC function SGN(var) will return -1 if "var" is negative, +1 if it is positive, and 0 otherwise.

 But what does that mean for SGN(U)?
-Well, U is the component of the ray direction in the X direction.
+Well, U is the component of the ray in the X direction.
 So it simply tells us if the pixel is in the left or right half of the screen.
 This will be important in giving us the two balls later.

-Finally Line 130 calls a function with all the calculated values describing the ray's origin (X,Y,Z) and it's direction vector (U,V,W), along with that magical little I.
+Finally Line 130 calls a function with all the calculated values describing the ray's origin `(X,Y,Z)` and it's direction vector `(U,V,W)`, along with that magical little `I`.

 ## Part 4 : The RAY function : *This is balls.*